biscuitboost/yourbanger-fe/src/pages/refund-policy.md

 1. Contact us immediately at support@yourbanger.com
 2. We'll troubleshoot and resolve the issue
-3. If we can't resolve it, we'll issue a full refund or credit
+3. If we can't resolve it, we'll issue a full refund

 ## Disputes